Kaporos/Karlie/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/67/Reverse_proxy_h2g2bob.svg/1200px-Reverse_proxy_h2g2bob.svg.png" width="500">

-(If you are not interested in the Karlie API documentation, this is not necessary)
+(If you are not interested by the Karlie API documentation, this is not necessary)

 You'll have to do some extra config ( Not difficult)